- Homosexuality

 Serving openly in military in Missouri is legal.

-Blood donations by MSMs in Missouri is banned (3-month deferral).
+Blood donations by MSMs in Missouri is legal.